Airport privacy: Body screening

 Screening Technology has advanced to detect any harmful materials under a traveler's clothes and also detect any harmful materials that may have been consumed internally.
 Full body scanners or Advanced Imaging Technology (AIT) were introduced to U.S. Airports in 2006.
 Two types of body screening that are currently being used at all airports internationally are backscatters and millimeter wave scanners.
 Backscatters use a high-speed yet thin intensity x-ray beam to portray the digital image of an individual's body.
 Millimeter wave scanners uses the millimeter waves to create a 3-D image based on the energy reflected from the individual's body.

 In June 2010, the TSA's commissioners report regulated that screening must follow a framework to ensure fundamental rights and health provisions for travelers.
 Members of particular groups including disabled people, transgender people, older people, children, women and religious groups have experienced additional negative effects on privacy.
-On April 15, 2010, a letter from the TSA stated that the TSA had in their possession about 2000 body scanned photos from devices that they claimed were unable to store data/images.
+On April 15, 2010, a letter from the TSA stated that they had in their possession about 2000 body scanned photos from devices that they claimed were unable to store data/images.

 Alternative security measures are offered to travelers who wish to opt out-of-body screening.
 The United States and European Union allow a traveler the option of refusing screening procedures and instead go through a pat-down.
 However, if a traveler refuses the pat-down then they are refused entry to the secure area of the airport terminal.